Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Signs and Symptoms of Emetophobia

-The far of barfing can cause a variety of physical and psychological symptoms.
+The fear of barfing can cause a variety of physical and psychological symptoms.
 These may include:

-• Avoidance of situations, places or activities that may trigger anxiety or vomiting.
-For example, you might avoid: certain foods like chicken or sushi, young children, groups of people, avoiding sick people and children, public washrooms, alcohol, etc.
+Avoidance of situations, places or activities that may trigger anxiety or vomiting.
+For example, you might avoid: certain foods (eg. chicken or sushi), young children, groups of people, avoiding sick people and children, public washrooms, alcohol, etc.

-• Obsessive thoughts and rituals (or safety behaviours) around cleanliness or avoiding germs.
-Some examples of safety behaviours with people who have a fear of vomit: are overcooking meat like chicken, excessive hand washing, tossing food items before their expiry or best-before date, overusing hand sanitizer, excessive cleaning routines, excessive hand washing routines and distracting themselves from anxiety.
+Obsessive thoughts and rituals (or safety behaviours) around cleanliness or avoiding germs.
+People with a fear of vomit may try to stay safe by overcooking meat, washing their hands too much, throwing out food early, using lots of hand sanitizer, cleaning often, or distracting themselves from anxiety.
 People may also carry a water bottle with them, or anti-nausea medications like Gravol.

 Prevalence of Vomit Phobia

 If you struggle with emetophobia - you are not alone!
-According to the American Psychiatric Association (APA), specific phobias, including emetophobia, are among the most prevalent anxiety disorders in the United States, affecting an estimated 7-9% of the population at some point in their lives.
+According to the American Psychiatric Association (APA), specific phobias, including emetophobia, are among the most prevalent anxiety disorders in the United States.
+Phobias affect about 7-9% of the population at some point in their lives.

-This phobia can significantly impact your daily life and make it difficult for you to engage in normal activities, such as going to school, work, or social events.
+This phobia can significantly impact your daily life.
+It can make it difficult for you to engage in normal activities, such as going to school, work, or social events.
 You may even avoid a lot of things like certain foods, young children, or social settings.

 Causes of Emetophobia